 Music is powerful.
-Songs have the ability to transport us back in time, to stir up long lost emotions and memories.
+Songs have the ability to transport us back in time, to stir up long lost emotions and memories, which is why custom songs always have an impact on a person.
 Music can also be an amazingly helpful tool to use while writing, particularly when it comes to writing memoir.

 A while back, I decided to go through my iTunes library and make a few playlists for my memoir.
 I created a playlist for each couple of years of my life that the memoir would be including as well as a single soundtrack for the entire book.